 For five years as director of the Laura’s Center for the Arts and Arts & Education Department at the South Shore YMCA, I created from scratch a distinct branding and communication plan for the center’s artistic and rental programs.
 I also designed and managed the digital marquee and the social media for the center and oversaw the internal communications.

-For five years as the administrative assistant for the Department of Performing Arts at Emerson College, I served as the communication liaison with all departments within the College, prospective students and parents, external clients and guest artists.
+For eight years as the administrative assistant for the Department of Performing Arts at Emerson College, I served as the communication liaison with all departments within the College, prospective students and parents, external clients and guest artists.
 I generated daily, weekly, and monthly e-newsletters on behalf of the Department Chair that was distributed to 600 undergraduate and graduate students, 125 faculty, and 12 staff.
 I managed the year round execution of space requests and events as well as oversaw the production of various departmental publications.
 I served as the facilitator and contact with candidates for faculty and staff searches.

 For five years as community relations coordinator at the Boch Center-Wang Theatre, I served as the liaison to the following cultural partners: Boston Children’s Museum, the Museum of Science, the New England Aquarium, Zoo New England, and the Museum of Fine Arts.
 I also oversaw and implemented an outreach program for the Shubert Theatre and Wang Theatres by engaging local community partners, such as Boys and Girls Clubs, AIDS Action, YMCAs, and Saint Francis House.

 As director of education for Art Inspires Me, formerly Broadway Experience, I currently ensure that the marketing and design aligns with the mission of the organization.